GrayMask/DHD/README.md

 python create_syn_data.py
 ```

+### Example
+The generated dataset example including 8448 scenes which used to training our model can be download from [here](https://www.dropbox.com/sh/o8r0sv7vdcitqpd/AAA3TXbXMxdTfBfT1RNbkvBxa?dl=0).

 ## Acknowledgement
 The code structure and some code snippets (rasterisation, shading, etc.) are borrowed from [Connecting the Dots](https://github.com/autonomousvision/connecting_the_dots).
 Thanks for this great project.